divelab/DIG/docs/source/3dgraph/method.rst

 Methods
 ======

-Method classes under :obj:`dig.threedgraph.method`.3DGN framework in the spherical coordinate system(SCS) in [Spherical Message Passing for 3D Graph Networks](https://arxiv.org/abs/2102.05013v2).
+Method classes under :obj:`dig.threedgraph.method`.
+All the methods are re-implemented in the unifying 3DGN framework from the [Spherical Message Passing for 3D Graph Networks](https://arxiv.org/abs/2102.05013v2) paper.

 .. automodule:: dig.threedgraph.method
     :members:
     :special-members: